What security is there on trains and which services are disrupted after Huntingdon?

 The train was planned to travel through Huntingdon at 125mph on a fast track that does not have access to a platform.

-While the attack was happening, the LNER train driver and the rest of the crew, working with the signallers, were able to divert the train to the slow line and bring it to a halt at the first available station within 14 minutes of departure from Peterborough, with armed police attending.
+While the attack was happening, the LNER train driver, their control room and Network Rail signallers were able to divert the train to the slow line and bring it to a halt at the first available station within 14 minutes of departure from Peterborough, with armed police attending.

 This was an extraordinarily swift response.
-Had the train either stopped short of the station, with access and escape difficult or continued to Stevenage, the outcome could have been far worse.
+The outcome could have been far worse, had the train either stopped short of the station – with access and escape difficult – or continued to Stevenage, .

-CCTV cameras are standard onboard trains, but of course passengers in a confined space are vulnerable to attackers while travelling at 125mph.
+CCTV cameras are standard onboard trains, but passengers are especially vulnerable to attackers while travelling at 125mph in a confined space.

-Currently the only pre-boarding check for passengers happen at London St Pancras International, with all Eurostar passengers and their baggage checked before departure to Paris, Brussels and Amsterdam.
+Currently the only pre-boarding check for passengers happens at London St Pancras International, with all Eurostar passengers and their baggage checked before departure to Paris, Brussels and Amsterdam.
+This is because the Channel Tunnel is perceived to be a key terrorist target.

 What is the effect on travel today?